Data Through Q1 2023

-The CoreLogic Homeowner Equity Insights report, is published quarterly with coverage at the national, state and Core Based Statistical Area (CBSA)/Metro level and includes negative equity share and average equity gains.
-The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the first quarter of 2022.
+The CoreLogic Homeowner Equity Insights report, is published quarterly with coverage at the national, state and metro level and includes negative equity share and average equity gains.
+The report features an interactive view of the data using digital maps to examine CoreLogic homeowner equity analysis through the first quarter of 2023.

 Negative equity, often referred to as being “underwater” or “upside down,” applies to borrowers who owe more on their mortgages than their homes are worth.
 Negative equity can occur because of a decline in home value, an increase in mortgage debt or both.

 This data only includes properties with a mortgage.
 Non-mortgaged properties (that are owned outright) are not included.

 CoreLogic analysis shows U.S. homeowners with mortgages (roughly 63% of all properties*) saw their equity decrease by a total of $108.4 billion since the first quarter of 2022, a loss of 0.7% year over year.

 In the first quarter of 2023, the total number of mortgaged residential properties with negative equity was unchanged from the fourth quarter of 2022 , representing 1.2 million homes, or 2.1% of all mortgaged properties.
 On a year-over-year basis, negative equity rose by 4% to 1.1 million homes, or 2% of all mortgaged properties, in the first quarter of 2023.